wyang342/news-site-V/README.md

 })
 ```

-Note the second argument passed to `fetch` - an options object.
+Note the second argument passed to `fetch` - an object of options.
 This object allows you to control specific aspects of the request that's made, such as headers and the request method.

 Headers allow you to pass additional information with a request.
-Here, we're including a header that says the type of content we're going to be sending - JSON.
+Here, we're including a header that says that we are sending JSON.
 Headers can also include things like authentication tokens, instructions on how to handle cached files, to name a few.

 The `method` key in the options object defines the type of request that should be made.
 By default, this is set to `GET` - here, we're setting it to `POST`.